+Local SEO for small business owners can be very important as it drives community traffic.
 Once you have a sense of the best keywords for your industry—whether it’s educational materials or at-home pet services—make sure your SEO strategy targets local customers first before branching out in the world.
 As a small business, your potential customers, and in many cases, your most valuable customers are already in your neighborhood.
 They’ll appreciate the ease of shopping close to home, as well as the connection to their community many find by buying local.

 Remember: People increasingly search their mobile devices for answers to questions like “where is the nearest grocery store.”
 If you’re going to build a local ranking and loyal customer base, remember that SEO is a verb.
 It’s an ongoing discipline to boost and maintain your presence in local search.

 Try a few simple techniques to boost your local SEO